Do the right thing.

 2003 when the dot-com crash hit I got laid off and struggled to find a new job.
 I wasn't really great at what I did, and tried my best sending out applications but didn’t want to leave Berlin.
 My best friend died of cancer and I struggled to make ends meet while trying to freelance and work at a call center part time.
 100 people sitting in one room, all babbling at the same time.
 6 hours on the phone were more stressful than 12 hours in an agency.
 The worst job I ever had.
 It was the exact opposite of “doing the right thing”.
 It was making sure I could pay the rent and buy the cheapest food available.

 2005 I agreed to do an internship at the interactive department of a great advertising company and I worked my ass off to get back on track.
-I made my way into another agency after that, worked even harder, had an amazing team around me and learned a lot while working on some really big and complex platform projects.
-Still, I wasn’t really trying to build a career or knew who or what I wanted to be.
+I made my way into another agency after that, worked even harder, had an amazing team around me and learned a lot while working on some really big and complex projects.
+Still, I didn't really know who or what I wanted to be.
 I just wanted to do good work.

 Frankly, I never cared too much about the projects, as long as I did things that were somehow meaningful to me.
 I loved it when people got the information they were looking for quicker and easier.
-I’ve never been into awards, I never wanted to create a photo app or be in charge of some international ad campaign for the next yogurt or car or whatever.
+I’ve never been into awards, I never wanted to build a start-up or be in charge of some international ad campaign for the next yogurt or car or whatever.

 I was in it for the people.
-I hated the time when I freelanced and did stuff on my own.
 I always wanted a team of like-minded, passionate individuals around me.
 I wanted to be with people that inspired me, who trusted me, who I trusted and could inspire.
-I never wanted to work next to people.
-I always wanted to work with people.
+I always wanted to make people better and get better by doing that.

 Even tough I liked a lot of the people that surrounded me at that place, I felt it was time to move on.
 After a good 6 years, I felt that the fire in people’s eyes was dying.
 They were getting comfortable, lazy and they didn’t want to change.
 My idea of doing the right thing and theirs was becoming very different.